rust-lang/rfcs/text/0000-new-communication-channels.md

 *3) Related: it creates confusion which channel is the official channel for meetings and the place to engage with core developers.*

-If necessary, this RFC can be revised to include recommendation, though currently subteams pick their own communication channels.
-Officially setting subteam meeting channels would probably be better as a separate RFC.
+If necessary, this RFC can be revised to include such a recommendation, though currently subteams pick their own communication channels.
+If we wish to officially set the subteam meeting channels, that may be better left to a separate RFC.

 *4) There is some concern specifically about Slack and its role in open source, as it is a closed platform.*